stephendolan/site/src/_writing/2023-05-10-using-openai-to-filter-cold-outreach.md

      userProperties.setProperty("openAiModel", "gpt-4");

      // We can use a regular expression to check for participants that should always flag a conversation as valid
-     // Put your own personal email here, or a wildcard matching your company's domain userProperties.setProperty("allowListRegex", ".*@yourdomain.com");
+     // Put your own personal email here, or a wildcard matching your company's domain like this: userProperties.setProperty("allowListRegex", ".*@yourdomain.com[^.]*");

      // If you're using a nested label, separate the sub-labels with a slash like 'AI/Processed' userProperties.setProperty("processedLabel", "AI/Processed");